Wardrobe of Mary, Queen of Scots: Silver tock

-Masquing and male costume
+Masquing, male costume, and Lord Darnley

+A French envoy reported in January 1565 that Mary spent all her mornings at the hunt and the evenings at dances and masques.
 Several sources refer to Mary and her ladies wearing male costume for dance and for disguising or "guising", masked visits and promenades in Scottish towns.
+On Easter Monday in April 1565 Mary and her ladies dressed like "bourgeois wives" and walked up and down the steep streets of Stirling, collecting contributions for a banquet.
+The activity can be identified with the custom of "Hocking", more usually recorded as an English custom.
+Thomas Randolph's report of this Easter dressing-up custom reveals that the clothes worn by ladies at court were notably different from the costume worn by merchant's wives or other women living and working in Scotland's burgh towns, probably both in terms of fabrics and style.
+Mary celebrated Easter at Stirling Castle this year, not in Edinburgh.
+She had compared herself to a "bourgeois wife" in February 1565 while staying in a merchant's house in St Andrews, keeping a small household with little ceremony, and no cloth of estate, the canopy used above a throne.

-For a masque to entertain a French ambassador, Jacques de Angennes, seigneur de Rambouillet, the tailor Jehan de Compiegne made six costumes decorated with flames made of cloth of gold reused from old cushion covers.
+In the days after her marriage, in July 1565, Mary and Darnley walked up and down Edinburgh High Street in disguise with David Rizzio and "old Lady Seton".
+For a masque to entertain the French ambassador, Nicolas d'Angennes, seigneur de Rambouillet, who brought the Order of Saint Michael for Darnley, the tailor Jean de Compiegne made six costumes decorated with flames made of cloth of gold reused from old cushion covers.
 During the masque the queen's ladies, "cled in men's apperrell", presented 8 Scottish dirks or daggers to the French guests, with black velvet scabbards embroidered with gold.
-A chroncle called the Diurnal of Occurrents described the scene in February 1566:And the sammin nycht at evin, our soveranis maid ane banket to the ambassatour foirsaid, in the auld chappell of Halyrudhous, quhilk wes reapparrellit with fyne tapestrie, and hung magnificentlie, be the saidis lordis maid the maskery efter supper in ane honourable maner.
+A chronicle called the Diurnal of Occurrents described the scene in February 1566:And the sammin nycht at evin, our soveranis maid ane banket to the ambassatour foirsaid Rambouillet, in the auld chappell of Halyrudhous, quhilk wes reapparrellit with fyne tapestrie, and hung magnificentlie, be the saidis lordis maid the maskery efter supper in ane honourable maner.
 And upoun the ellevint day of the said moneth, the king and quene in lyikmanner bankettit the ambassatour; and at evin our soveranis maid the maskrie and mumschance, in the quhilk the quenis grace, and all hir Maries and ladies wer all cled in men's apperrell; and everie ane of thame presentit ane quhingar, bravelie and maist artificiallie made and embroiderit with gold, to the ambassatour and his gentilmen, everie one of thame according to his estate.